with Amy Panetta, MA

 About Amy Panetta, MA

 “If you can walk you can dance, and if you can talk you can sing.” – Proverb from Zimbabwe

-In my 15 years of teaching, I have instructed virtually all ages, from newborns to senior citizens.
+In over 17 years of teaching, I have instructed virtually all ages, from newborns to senior citizens.
 I teach a variety of music on instruments, including piano, voice, woodwinds, brass, strings, and percussion, as well as music theory and beginning music writing.